ncapps/React-Material-UI-Cookbook/README.md

 - Scrollable panel content by setting a fixed height, updating the flexDirection to column, and setting overflow to 'auto'
 - Lazy loading panel content.
 You can wait for the user to expand the panel before making an API call to render the content in the `ExpansionPanelDetails` component

 ### Chapter 6.
-List - Display simple collection data
+Lists - Display simple collection data
 - The `List` component is used to render data collections.
 Lists are like simple tables.
 - A collection, usually an array of objects, is mapped to `ListItem` components.
 - `ListItem` components support icons.